Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-Generally, the initial state of the relaxation process should deviate from the equilibrium state, which ensures the system is under the description of the evolution of the out-of-equilibrium sigma condensate $\sigma(\epsilon, t)$.
-We choose a temperature slightly higher than the critical temperature as the final temperature, $T_f=164$ MeV.
-We prepare three different initial states: one has a tiny quark mass, $m_i=0.1$ MeV; the other one has a temperature slightly below the critical temperature, $T_i=160$ MeV; the last one is given a small quantity of sigma condensate, $\sigma_i=10^{-3}\ {\rm{GeV^3}}$.
-We numerically calculate the $\chi(\epsilon,t)$ through the EOM Eq.~\eqref{eom-chi-rescale} with these three different initial states.
-As presented in Fig.~\ref{fig:relaxationi}(a), we find that after a microscopic timescale ($\sim 2/(\pi T_f)$), the system crossover to the linear relaxation period with behaving as linear lines in the semi-log plot.
-Then we choose the initial time of the relaxation at $t_0=200\ {\rm{GeV^{-1}}}$ and rescale the curves of $\sigma(t)$.
-Different relaxation curves overlap, as shown in Fig.~\ref{fig:relaxationi}(b).
-The numerical data are fitted with Eq.~\eqref{evolvingEOMs2} which give $\tau_R=111.207, 111.186, 111.202\ {\rm{GeV^{-1}}}$, respectively.
-Within allowable errors, these three different relaxation processes share the same relaxation time constant.
+Generally, to realize the relaxation process described in Eq.~\eqref{evolvingEOMs}, the initial state should slightly deviate from the equilibrium state.
+We choose a temperature higher than the critical temperature as a final temperature, $T_f=164$ MeV~\footnote{This temperature insure that the final equilibrium sigma condensate $\sigma_{\rm{eq}}=0$}.
+Generally, the relaxation time $\tau_R$ should not dependent on the details of the initial sate or the way by which the initial sate is prepared.
+The only physical constrain is the sigma condensate of the initial state should be less than the saturation sigma condensate $\sigma_{sat}$.
+Here, we will try to verify this numerically.
+We give three different initial states as examples: one has a tiny quark mass, $m_i=0.1$ MeV; the other one has a temperature slightly below the critical temperature, $T_i=160$ MeV; the last one is given a small quantity of sigma condensate, $\sigma_i=10^{-3}\ {\rm{GeV^3}}$.
+We numerically calculate the $\chi(\epsilon,t)$ through Eq.~\eqref{eom-chi} with these three different initial states.
+As presented in Fig.~\ref{fig:relaxationi}(a), after a microscopic timescale ($\sim 2/(\pi T_f)$), the system crossover to the linear relaxation regime, in which sigma condensates behave as exponentially decay (linear decreasing in the semi-log plot).
+Then we choose the initial time of the relaxation at $t_0=200\ {\rm{GeV^{-1}}}$ and rescale the time dependence $\sigma(t)$ as shown in Fig.~\ref{fig:relaxationi}(b).
+The numerical data are well fitted with Eq.~\eqref{evolvingEOMs2} which give relaxation time $\tau_R=111.207, 111.186, 111.202\ {\rm{GeV^{-1}}}$, respectively.
+Within allowable errors, these three different relaxation processes share the same relaxation time which is determined by the same final state.

-When the final state is strongly far from the critical temperature, the relaxation process behaves differently.
-As an example, we show the results in Fig.~\ref{fig:relaxationlowT}.
-Initially, the system is in equilibrium with $T_i=110$ MeV, then sudden quench to the final temperature $T_f=120$ MeV.
+When the final state is too far from the critical temperature, the relaxation process behaves differently.
+For example, we set the system initially at a equilibrium state with $T_i=110$ MeV, then sudden quench to the final temperature $T_f=120$ MeV.
+The evolution curves of sigma condensate are shown in Fig.~\ref{fig:relaxationlowT}.
 Instead of pure relaxation, the evolution of $\sigma(t)$ moves in an oscillation damping mode.
-The damping rate of the sigma condensate is determined by the relaxation constant.
-We fit the envelope curve with eq.~\eqref{evolvingEOMs2} and get $\tau_R=10.342\ {\rm{GeV^{-1}}}$, as shown in Fig.~\ref{fig:relaxationlowT}(b).
+However, the damping rate of the sigma condensate is determined by the relaxation time.
+We fitted the envelope curve with Eq.~\eqref{evolvingEOMs2} and get $\tau_R=10.342\ {\rm{GeV^{-1}}}$, as shown in Fig.~\ref{fig:relaxationlowT}(b).